sanjaybip/gpu-servers-for-ai/README.md

 # GPU servers (service/LLM providers) for AI
-List of popular and emerging GPU cloud service providers for AI development like Machine Learning, ML Inference or LLM app development.
+List of popular and emerging GPU cloud service providers for AI development like Machine Learning, LLM Inference or LLM app development.

 | NAME | LINK |
 | ------ | ------ |